Mortain History, Family Crest & Coats of Arms

 Early Origins of the Mortain family

-Wiltshire, where a Robert de Mortone was recorded in the Pipe Rolls for that county in 1130.
+The surname Mortain was first found in Wiltshire, where a Robert de Mortone was recorded in the Pipe Rolls for that county in 1130.
 As this name was formed from several different place names, entirely different lines of the Mortain surname arose throughout Britain.
 Other early records of the name include: William de Morton, on record in 1218 in the Feet of Fines for Oxford; and Thomas Morton, on record in the Feet of Fines for Surrey in 1432-33.
-CITATION[CLOSE]

 Early History of the Mortain family